simaosanguinho/simaosanguinho/README.md

 ### Hello There

-My name is Simão Sanguinho and I'm currently studying Computer Sciences at IST, Lisbon, Portugal.\n I love cinema, running and I'm really keen to learn new things :)
+My name is Simão Sanguinho and I'm currently studying Computer Sciences at IST, Lisbon, Portugal.

+I love cinema, running and I'm really keen to learn new things :)

 </div>